 Within the planned time window of 300–500 ms, omnibus ANOVA results across all the regions of interest (ROIs) indicated a significant effect of condition, F(2, 42) = 8.872, p = 0.001.
 The follow-up separate ANOVAs indicated a significant effect of semantic anomaly between the control group and the unrepeated anomalous sentence group, F(1, 21) = 21.580, p < 0.001.
 ERPs in the unrepeated anomalous sentence group were more negative than those in the control group.
 Between the repeated anomalous and unrepeated anomalous groups, a significant effect of repetition was revealed, F(1, 21) = 7.780, p = 0.011.
 ERPs in the repeated group were more positive than those in the unrepeated group.
 Separate comparison between the control group and the repeated anomalous group revealed no significant effect, F(1, 21) = 1.39, p = 0.252.
 The ERPs of the complete sentence part at the representative electrode of Cz are displayed in Figure 4.

 [Place Figure 4 here]

+Figure 4: Event-related potential (ERP) waveforms of semantically enriched complete sentences in the repeated, unrepeated, and control conditions at the representative electrode of Cz.
+This figure displays different waveforms in three different conditions (black: control condition; red: repeated sentences; blue: unrepeated sentences).
+This figure is adopted from Huang et al.14 with permission.

 P600 effects in the complete sentence part

-Besides the N400 effect in the repeated complete sentence group, further analysis revealed that a marginally significant P600 effect followed the N400 effect in the 500–800 ms time window between the repetition and control conditionsacross all the nine ROIs on the scalp (F(1, 21) = 3.266, p = 0.085), with the ERPs in the repetition condition more positive.
+Besides the N400 effect in the repeated complete sentence group, further analysis revealed that a marginally significant P600 effect followed the N400 effect in the 500–800 ms time window between the repetition and control conditions across all the nine ROIs on the scalp (F(1, 21) = 3.266, p = 0.085), with the ERPs in the repetition condition more positive.
 If we consider only the central-posterior six ROIs, where the P600 effect often reaches its peak value, the P600 effect was significant, F(1, 21) = 8.112, p = 0.010.

 Figure 1: Schematic illustration of the stimulus presentation.
 The upper half of the figure displays the flowchart of presenting the repetition part and its corresponding follow-up complete anomalous sentence, the left side of the lower half displays the detailed manner of presenting each short expression, and the right side of the lower half displays the detailed manner of presenting each complete sentence.